Wall Street ends to snap 3-day losing streak as technology stocks rise higher

 Bitcoin clawed back some lost ground to trade near $40,000 a day after a brutal selloff, helping renew appetite for risk.
-Crypto-exchange operator Coinbase Global rose 3.83%, while Crypto-miners Riot Blockchain and Marathon Digital Holdings gained 0.17% and 0.83% respectively.
+Crypto-exchange operator Coinbase Global (COIN.O) rose 3.83%, while Crypto-miners Riot Blockchain (RIOT.O) and Marathon Digital Holdings (MARA.O) gained 0.17% and 0.83% respectively.

 "There's a big risk, regulatory risk, to crypto that's not fully appreciated," said Jay Hatfield, founder and chief executive of Infrastructure Capital Management in New York.
 "The central banks have a monopoly on currency.
 And so we just think that it's a little bit surprising they haven't enforced that monopoly."